Thomas Helmig: Breakthrough

 In 1985 Helmig was invited to contribute to the Danish Africa Aid song Afrika, leading to his discovery by the record company Genlyd who subsequently produced his first self-titled solo album, Thomas, which became a huge Danish success and for which he also received considerable critical acclaim.
-He was especially praised for his empathic expression, notable because of his still tender age.
+He was especially praised for his empathic expression, notable because of his relative youth.
 He married another popular Danish singer, Søs Fenger, that same year.

 In 1986 the album 2 was released.
 By now Helmig had formed his band, Thomas Helmig Band, which included some of the musicians from Elevatordrengene.
 The third album, Kære maskine ("Dear Machine"), was more rocking than the first two, while the following one Vejen væk (The Path Away), released in 1988, was much gloomier, reflecting his turbulent split from Fenger.
 The album became his greatest success to date, selling more than 160,000 copies.
 It features hits such as Nu hvor du har brændt mig af ("Now That You've Dumped Me") and Det er mig der står herude og banker på ("It's Me Out Here, Knocking").
 Although divorced, he recorded a few duets with Søs Fenger, one of which, Den jeg elsker, elsker jeg ("The one I love, I love"), released in support of the Danish AIDS-foundation became a huge commercial success.

 This period in his life also marked a turn in his musical style as he returned to his soul and Motown roots, inspired by Marvin Gaye.
 His next album "Say When" became the first he recorded in English.
 This change opened the prospect of promoting Helmig abroad.
 Singing in English in no way diminished his popularity in Denmark, and he had another huge hit with the song Stupid Man from the 1994-album of the same name, which also included the hit, Gotta Get Away From You.
 This album sold 250,000 copies.